 Curcumin is very poorly absorbed into the bloodstream from the gastrointestinal tract.
 Approximately 1% of what is ingested is actually absorbed.
 It is impossible to achieve enough tissue penetration using whole turmeric.
 This is why curcumin should be used in cuisine and in medical interventions.

 Curcumin has many known anti-inflammatory, anti-tumor, and antioxidant health benefits.
 As an anti-inflammatory agent, it matches the effectiveness of some drugs minus the side effects.
 It acts as a bioactive substance that “fights inflammation at a molecular level”.

-It also boosts the levels of BDNF, a brain hormone which increases the growth of new neurons.
+It also boosts the levels of BDNF, a brain hormone that increases the growth of new neurons.
 It can even delay or reverse brain diseases and age-related decreases in cognitive function.
 Curcumin improves the function of the endothelium—the lining of the blood vessels.
 Endothelial dysfunction is the main factor in cardiovascular disease.

 Other health benefits of curcumin include relieving osteoarthritis symptoms.
-This compound also helps regulate body fat by inhibiting inflammatory pathway involved in obesity, improving blood sugar metabolism among diabetics.
+This compound also helps regulate body fat by inhibiting the inflammatory pathway involved in obesity, improving blood sugar metabolism among diabetics.
 In addition, it also disrupts fungal cell membranes and reducing the growth of disease-causing bacteria.

 Curcumin Health Benefits For Cancer Patients

 Both laboratory and epidemiological studies have shown that curcumin has a multitude of anti-cancer effects.
 Research has shown that there are quite low rates of cancer in countries where people regularly eat 100mg to 200mg of curcumin a day over long periods of time.